-During the monitoring period, The Company demonstrated an overall high level of environmental performance.
+During the monitoring period, Westown Haulage Ltd demonstrated an overall high level of environmental performance.

-The Council's monitoring programme for the year under review included three inspections, two water samples and one wood waste sample collected for physicochemical analysis.
+The Council's monitoring programme for the year under review included three inspections, and the collection of two water samples and two wood waste samples.

 The monitoring showed that the cleanfill was having little, if any, effect on the Mangaotuku Stream.
 There were no unauthorised incidents recording non-compliance in respect of this Company during the period under review.